wilsontelab/svx-mdi-tools/pipelines/svAmplicon/README.md

 with one pair of files for each sample corresponding to the two reads of a paired-end sequencing run.
 These are specified using the '--input-dir' and '--input-name' options of the 'align' action.
-Your job configuration should execute actions 'align' and 'collate'.
+Your job configuration should execute actions 'align' and 'extract'.

 It is not possible to use externally provided bam files due to the special handling of the alignment process in svAmplicon.
-Amplicon sequencing alignment is generally small and fast so this is not a significant limitation.
+Amplicon sequencing alignment is fast so this is not a significant limitation.

 It is not necessary to provide up-front information on the amplicon(s) your are sequencing. svAmplicon uses an agnostic approach in which